DHTMLX/docs-todolist/docs/api/events/closetaskeditor_event.md

 ### Description

-@short: fires when closing the inline editor of a task
+@short: Fires when closing the inline editor of a task

 ### Usage